rl-work/PitchBook-Case-Study-Proposal/README.md

 # PitchBook-Case-Study-Proposal
-A Fin-Tech study on investment company, PitchBook,
+A Fin-Tech study on investment company, PitchBook.